OS-joaocastilho/Marketing-SM/README.md

 We also appreciate the contributions and feedback from the open-source community.
 Your support and insights help improve the project and make it more valuable for everyone.

-If you have any suggestions or would like to contribute to the project, please check out our [GitHub repository](https://github.com/yourusername/marketing-sm) for more information.